Metappearance: Meta-Learning for Visual Appearance Reproduction

-\mysubsection{Stationary svBRDFs}{StationarySVBRDFs} The next-higher level of complexity are spatially varying \acp{BRDF} that combine spatial and angular variation of reflectance.
-We aim to solve the problem of estimating stationary \acp{svBRDF} from flash images, pioneered by \citet{aittala2016reflectance}.

-\myparagraph{Previous Work} The survey by \citet{guarnera2016brdf} also covers spatial variation.
-Classically, \ac{svBRDF} were acquired by optimization \cite{lensch2003image} involving appropriate priors \cite{dror2001recognition,lombardi2012reflectance,nam2018practical}, optimization in a neural representation \cite{aittala2016reflectance, liu2017material} and finally methods that solve the task using a feed-forward network \cite{henzler2021generative}.
-Optimization is either performed in the pixel basis \cite{aittala2016reflectance}, or in a latent space \cite{henzler2021generative,guo2020materialgan,gao2019deep}.
-For the latter, a user has to control at which learning iteration to change form latent space to pixel-space so as to have a chance of precisely matching the target.
-The theme recurs: optimization is slow but matches the target well, while feed-forward \acp{NN} are fast, but often do not reproduce the target.

-\myparagraph{Architecture} We implement a noise-conditioned encoder-decoder approach to solve this problem, as demonstrated in \cite{henzler2021generative}.
-For details on network architecture and the training routines, please cf. the supplemental, \suppsvbrdf.
+\myfigure{ResultsBRDF}{Rendered results for unseen \acp{BRDF} from the test-set, trained with the different methods.
+The insets quantify SSIM and inference time.}

-\myparagraph{Results} We detail quantitative results in \refTab{Results} and show qualitative results in \refFig{Results}.
-This application again confirms our the previous findings: \method{General} is fast, but fails to match the input accurately.
-This becomes evident in \refFig{Results}, where \method{General} broadly matches the target, but is missing fine details and has slightly tinted colors is slightly off (left row).
-In the right and middle row, the shading parameters are not correctly mapped, resulting in a washed-out highlight and an over-bright flash, respectively.
-Both \method{Finetune} and \method{Overfit} match the target well and pick up subtle details such as the wood grain and shading cues correctly, but take long to converge (cf. \refFig{Lossplots}).
-Our proposed \method{Meta}-method achieves similar visual quality in a fraction of their runtime and manages to produce correct \ac{svBRDF} maps in under 3 seconds.
-Once again, meta-learning produces the lowest \ac{ERR} score and hence is the best trade-off between speed and accuracy.
+\mysubsubsection{Stationary svBRDFs}{} We detail quantitative results in \refTab{Results} and show qualitative results in \refFig{ResultsSVBRDFstat}.
+This application again confirms our previous findings: \method{General} is fast, but fails to match the input accurately.
+This becomes evident in \refFig{ResultsSVBRDFstat}, where \method{General} broadly matches the target, but is missing fine details and has slightly tinted colors (top and bottom row) or washed-out highlights (middle rows).
+Both \method{Finetune} and \method{Overfit} match the target well and pick up subtle details such as the wood grain and shading cues correctly, but take long to converge.

-\myparagraph{Compression} We repeat the compression argument from \refSec{RGBTextures}: given a model with size $\modelsize$ and a dataset with $\trainingSetSize$ tasks, methods \method{General}, \method{Finetune} and \method{Overfit} require $\modelsize\trainingSetSize$ storage to reproduce the dataset and then deliver unsatisfactory quality (\method{General}) or cannot infer new, unseen \acp{svBRDF}, while our \method{Meta}-method achieves results of high fidelity and requires constant storage $2\modelsize$ only.
-In the case of this \ac{svBRDF} application with 346 different material classes, this equals a compression ratio of $1:173$.
+Our \method{Meta}-method achieves similar visual quality in a fraction of their runtime and manages to produce correct \ac{svBRDF} maps in just over a second.
+We believe that a reason for this is the combination of strong priors built during meta-training (cf. \refFig{MetaIterations}, left column) and learning how to adapt them optimally.
+While the quality-speed improvement is still significant, the gain from using \method{Meta} here is comparatively small, as seen from the position of the red-dot in the quality-speed continuum.